sonictim/SMDupeRemover/README.md

 ##### THIS LITERALLY DELETES RECORDS FROM YOUR DATABASE, SO I ADVISE YOU NEVER USE IT UNLESS YOU ARE VERY CERTAIN

 ## INSTALLATION:
+DOWNLOAD: If you are a mac user, the compiled binary is found in the MAC UNIVERSAL BINARY folder.
-The compiled binary can run from anywhere, but I usually find it easiest to copy to the same folder as your Soundminer Databases.
+I find it easiest to copy it to the same folder as your Soundminer Databases and run from there.
 If you don't know where those are, you probably shouldn't be running this program.

+BUILD: It's written in rust.
+If you know how to build things in rust, then go nuts!
+I also made a little build script that helps me make the mac universal binary and copies the final program to my Soundminer Databases Folder.
+If you know how to build, then you should know how to update this to your needs

 CLI STUFF:
 To run a program in a local directory you need to add './' So...  './SMDupeRemover' You may also need to make sure that it has executable permissions:  'chmod +x SMDupeRemover'

+Again, if these are new concepts to you, you may not want to use this program.

 ## USAGE:
     `SMDupeRemover <database> arguments`